 Being able to do something really well or being an expert in something, whether at work or study, is certainly a good thing.
 I already had figured that out during my college years.
 But I understand its value even more now at my work as a Junior Executive of my company where I frequently get called to participate in an interview process as a “psychological evaluation expert” on the prospective job candidate.
 Needless to say, being a “proxy psychological expert” isn’t exactly a part of my job responsibilities.

 Yes, I get to check the “mental competency” of a prospective employee by asking them different questions during an interview.
-This is certainly not an easy task for a Junior Accounting Executive like me who started his job only about six months ago.
+This is certainly not an easy task for a Junior Accounting Executive like me, who started his job only about six months ago.
 However, still, I somehow managed to pull it off by asking the right questions at the right moment.
 They are, of course, some random questions, but I seem to be able to ask the necessary complementary questions most of the time.

-Of course, I also have to work so hard to get my candidate to open up to me so that he/she can feel free to talk to me about anything and everything to reveal his/her “potential” as a prospective employee of our company.
+Of course, I also have to work really hard to get my candidate to open up to me so that he/she can feel free to talk to me about anything and everything to reveal his/her “potential” as a prospective employee of our company.
 It is also a difficult process since it can take a while to fully understand and appreciate the “mental competency” of a job candidate.

-I accomplish the task better than others mainly because I can be utterly patient when it comes to listening to another person no matter how “inconsistent” he or she may sound.
+I accomplish the task better than others mainly because I can be utterly patient when it comes to listening to another person, no matter how “inconsistent” he or she may sound.
 And, please trust me, listening to a prospective employee does help an interviewer to learn a great deal about him/her.
 In fact, I can listen to a person for hours without talking even once in response.

 I also like to observe people carefully which allows me an opportunity to create a “profile” of a particular person in my mind.
 I also feel like I do this task a bit better than others because I did make it easy for a candidate to freely express his/her opinions on something they genuinely care about.
-Thus, I feel that my ability to observe a candidate carefully along with the ability to engage him/her on a personal and professional level helps me accomplish the task better than others.
+Thus, I feel that my ability to observe a candidate carefully, along with the ability to engage him/her on a personal and professional level, helps me accomplish the task better than others.

 Model Answer 3: